 The Change the echo area color when not active checkbox controls whether an echo area changes its colors when it is not active.
 When it is checked and an echo area become inactive, the echo area changes its foreground and background to the colors of the tool.
-In other cases, echo areas use the colors set under Echo in the Main Colors box of the Preferences dialog, or in the window system.
+In other cases, echo areas use the colors set under Echo in the Main Colors box of the Preferences dialog, or in the window system (such as in the GTK+ resources).